Measuring Obesity in Children

 Overweight and obesity are serious health concerns for children and adolescents.
-Almost 32 percent of children in the United States between the ages of two to 19 are overweight or obese.
+Almost 32 percent of children in the United States between the ages of two to 19 are affected by excess weight or obesity.
 The number of overweight children has more than tripled throughout the past three decades.
 Overweight and obesity are the result of too many calories taken in for the amount of calories used (activity) and is influenced by heredity and family, dietary patterns, environment, lack of physical activity, socioeconomic status and health.

-Obese children and adolescents are more likely to become obese as adults.
-About 80 percent of children who are overweight at ages 10-15 will be obese adults at age 25.
+Children with obesity and adolescents are more likely to become adults with obesity.
+About 80 percent of children who are overweight at ages 10-15 will be adults with obesity at age 25.
 If overweight begins before eight years of age, obesity in adulthood is likely to be more severe.
 As a result of obesity in children, it is estimated that this generation of young people will be the first expected to not live as long as their parents, and for children born in 2000, the lifetime risk of developing diabetes is estimated to be 30 percent in girls and 40 percent in boys if nothing is done.